CT Lung Cancer Screening

 - Exposure to other cancer-causing agents (e.g., asbestos and radon)

-During the exam, patients lie on their backs on an exam table with arms above the head.
+Patients lie on their backs on an exam table with arms above the head.
 They must hold their breath briefly as the pictures are being taken.
 For a short period of time, the body may be covered by a scanner, but the scanner is open at the back and front so that the patient can see out.
 The technologist is always able to see and hear the patient during the 15-minute procedure.